abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

-We can see how the possibilities conflicting with the fixed values are removed.
+We see how the possibilities conflicting with the fixed values are removed.
 We also see how some non-fixed cells turn into fixed ones as all of their other possible values are eliminated.

-This simple strategy followed directly from the constraints of Sudoku.
+This simple strategy follows directly from the constraints of Sudoku.
 But, are there more complex strategies which are implied indirectly?

 ## Singles, Twins and Triplets